-A fresh header image can give a post a new lease of life not to mention improve your chances of getting traffic from social media.
-Don’t be afraid to look at stock photo sites if photography isn’t your strength and aim for a consistent style across your posts.
+A fresh header image can give a post a new lease of life.
+Not to mention improve your chances of getting traffic from social media.
+Don’t be afraid to look at stock photo sites if photography isn’t your strength.
+Aim for a consistent style across your posts.

 Getting to grips with keywords takes a while so early posts can often use some improvement in their SEO.
-There’s no shortage of tutorials online if you need advice but the most important thing is to keep in mind not how you would describe your post but how are people likely to be searching for content like this.
+There’s no shortage of tutorials online if you need advice.
+The most important thing is to keep in mind not how you would describe your post but how are people likely to be searching for content like this.

 Ensure your images are pinterest ready to make it as easy as possible for people to share them and send you traffic.
 Have at least one vertical (tall and narrow) image, complete the alt tag with a caption including keywords and consider adding a ‘pin it’ button.

 Adding links to other relevant posts you have written is both good for SEO and helps to keep people on your site, reducing your ‘bounce rate’.
-Linking to one or two other posts within the text is normally easy enough and you could also consider a plugin like ‘Related Posts Thumbnails’ that will automatically add a range of posts from the same category at the end of each post.
+Linking to one or two other posts within the text is normally easy enough.
+You could also consider a plugin like ‘Related Posts Thumbnails’ that will automatically add a range of posts from the same category at the end of each post.

 Call to Action

-It can feel a bit odd at first to ask your readers to do something for you, be it share your post or visit your facebook page, but often your readers are more than happy to help you out (they like your blog after all or they would be there in the first place) and just need a little prompt.
-Get in the habit of adding a friendly ‘call to action’ at the end of your posts and you’ll be surprised how many people will respond.
+It can feel a bit odd at first to ask your readers to do something for you, be it share your post or visit your facebook page.
+However, often your readers are more than happy to help you out.
+They like your blog after all or they would be there in the first place and just need a little prompt.
+Get in the habit of adding a friendly ‘call to action’ at the end of your posts.
+You’ll be surprised how many people will respond.
 Don’t forget to make it easy for them by providing social sharing buttons, ‘tweet this’ links etc.